-In August 2020, a 50-hour Basic Dispatcher Course was conducted for new VSP dispatchers.
+A 50-hour Basic Dispatcher Course was conducted for new VSP dispatchers.
 This course provided training in areas such as civil liability, dispatcher judgment, dispatcher communications, handling police shootings and pursuits, active shooter, cultural diversity, ethics, public and media relations.